GuillaumeR16/env_claims_detector/README.md

 In comparison to the previous table, there are no significant improvements observed.
 The DistilBert and Logistic combination still achieves the highest accuracy score of 87.67%.
 Again, this combination also stands out as the best model in terms of precision and recall metrics.

 Similar to the previous findings, the recall measurements remain quite low, around 50%.
-This is concerning for of our study, as it indicates that our model can only identify 50% of the environmental claims present in the sentence corpus.
+This is concerning for our study, as it indicates that our model can only identify 50% of the environmental claims present in the sentence corpus.
 This limitation poses a risk in drawing false conclusions from our analysis of bank annual reports, as the model may miss a substantial number of actual environmental claims documented in these reports.
 Consequently, using such models could potentially result in a significant underestimation of the environmental ambitions communicated by the banks.

 To further improve our performance metrics via dataset modification, we are taking the next step by using not only an expanded dataset but also ensuring its balance (i.e., same observation per class).

 ## Augmented & Balanced dataset
-For all the results that follow, these have been created and taken from the following file: models_prediction_balanced.ipynb
+All the results that follow have been created and taken from the following file: models_prediction_balanced.ipynb

 As previously mentioned, this section will now use a balanced dataset.
 To do this, we ensured that the number of environmental and non-environmental claims was equal within our training set.
 On this basis, we removed 901 non-environmental claims to obtain a balanced dataset with 957 sentences per class.

 As we have seen in class with Prof. Michalis Vlachos, better performance metrics can be achieved through a balanced dataset thanks to an avoidance of biases.
-Indeed, when the we have an unequal number of observations per class, the model might become biased towards the majority class.
-In our case, since they were more non-environmental claims than environmental claims in the beginning (see EDA), the model may has focused more on learning patterns related to non-environmental claims and struggle to accurately identify environmental claims.
+Indeed, when we have an unequal number of observations per class, the model might become biased towards the majority class.
+In our case, since they were more non-environmental claims than environmental claims in the beginning (see EDA), the model may have focused more on learning patterns related to non-environmental claims and struggle to accurately identify environmental claims.

 Now, let's see if having a balanced dataset is improving the performance metrics !